AkosKovacs192/UnixConverter/README.md

 # UnixConverter
 Convert DateTime, DateOnly, and time range to Unix timestamp.

-Small project, just start going with github publishing.
+Small project, just to start going with github publishing.

 # Functions